danimp94/Sewer-Pipes-Measurement/src/realsense-ransac/README.md

 # RANSAC algorithm for RealSense D435i

-Explain how to run the script and what parameters are tunable
+##Explain how to run the script and what parameters are tunable EXAMPLE BELOW:

 ## Steps followed in this script